deep-entertainment/safehouse/design/characters/jacob.md

 #character

-Jacob Grimes, former witness (dead)
+Jacob Grimes, former witness (deceased)

 Jacob was a witness of another murder by [igino](igino.md) killing an opposing drug dealer called Derek Cole eighteen years ago.
 He was found strangled while in witness protection.
 The death was labeled suicide, although it was staged by [calvin](calvin.md).